Program for residential units in Puerto Rico’s 78 municipalities that still have damage caused by hurricanes Irma and/or Maria.

 RELOCATION SUMMARY

-To facilitate a successful relocation process, the Applicant will be provided relocation support and a homeowner education course administered by a HUD-Certified housing counselor in the PRDOH Housing Counseling Program.
-The housing counseling services are free of charge to the Applicant and are intended to provide homeowners with the tools and knowledge to make informed decisions regarding their relocation.
+To facilitate a successful process, the applicant will receive relocation support and a homeowner education course administered by a HUD-certified housing counselor in the Housing Counseling Program.
+The housing counseling services will be free of charge to the applicant and will be intended to provide the tools and knowledge to make informed decisions regarding their relocation.

-Once a property has been approved as a suitable replacement, the Program will hold a closing event with the Applicant and seller to conduct: 1) title transfer of the hurricane-impacted property to PRDOH; and 2) purchase of the replacement property or vacant lot for the Applicant.
+Once a property has been approved as a suitable replacement, the Program will conduct a closing event with the applicant and seller to effectuate: 1) the transfer of title of the earthquake-affected property to Housing; and 2) purchase of the replacement property or vacant lot for the applicant.

 DOCUMENTS NEEDED: